 What about a non-intensive option?

-The non-intensive option (old 101/102) for Arabic, Chinese, Japanese and Russian will no longer be available.
+The non-intensive option (old 101/102) for Chinese and Japanese will no longer be available.
 However, the regular 101/102/103 sequence will continue to be available (and unaffected) for all the other languages: French, German, Italian and Spanish.

 Who should students go to with questions about the intensive language courses?